-The symbol consists in four small circle arranged in a horizontal row and connected by three short, thin lines.
+The symbol consists of four small circles arranged in a horizontal row and connected by three short, thin lines.
 The symbol might be mistaken for a string of beads or pearls.
 The first and third circles are shaded, while the second and fourth are outlined.
 The symbol represents spiritual energy and time.
-Whether it suggests that time should be taken, or given, is context dependant.
+Whether it suggests that time should be taken, or given, is context dependent.

 American Native Rock Art symbols

 American Native Rock Art is found predominantly in the Southwest United States of America.
 Utah, New Mexico and Tesco also contain a significant number of surviving occurrences.
 All are either pictographs: drawings or paintings made on rocks; or petroglyphs: images carved into the rock.

 Native Rock Art found in the United States of America can date from as long ago as 3000 BC.
 Much of it is extremely ancient, while more recent examples contain symbols that are common to many tribes, and so it is hard to say much that is definitive about the peoples who made these images.